Cost-of-living adjustments

 • The funds available in the plan's inflation adjustment account

-The board follows specific rules when deciding to can grant a COLA for the year within three limits:
+The board follows specific rules when deciding to provide a COLA for the year within three limits:

 • The adjustment cannot be higher than the COLA cap, when it applies

-• The cost of the adjustment cannot exceed the funding set aside to pay for COLA
+• The cost of the adjustment cannot exceed the funding set aside to pay for the COLA

-For example, if the change in CPI from September to September is 6.0 per cent, the board can grant a COLA of a maximum of 6.0 per cent.
-If the change in CPI is higher than any COLA cap in place at the time, the board can only grant a COLA up to the amount of the cap.
+For example, if the change in CPI from September to September is 6.0 per cent, the board can provide a COLA of a maximum of 6.0 per cent.
+If the change in CPI is higher than any COLA cap in place at the time, the board can only provide a COLA up to the amount of the cap.

 Although future COLAs are not guaranteed, once you have received an adjustment, it becomes part of your basic lifetime pension.

-In your first year of retirement, your COLA adjustment is pro-rated according to the number of months you’ve been retired.
+In your first year of retirement, your COLA is pro-rated according to the number of months you’ve received your pension.

 Cost-of-living adjustment history